IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 # Definition files for the Lua-Language-Server extension
+The Lua language server is a powerful tool that enhances the development experience for Lua programming.
+It provides a comprehensive set of code editing features, including suggestions, auto-completion, and error checking.
+With the Lua language server, developers can effortlessly navigate their codebase, access documentation easily, and ensure code correctness through automated formatting.
+This tool seamlessly integrates with popular code editors.
 The files in this repository allows you to use Lua-Language-Server extension for MTA san resources.

 ## Why should you care?